yobo-16/lab-vue-c-basics/README.md

 Right now, you don't need to worry about styling these components; just make sure they're working and you're free to advance to the next task.

-### Iteration 2 | Display the result of a Javascript operation in a component's HTML
+### Iteration 2 | Display the result of a JavaScript operation in a component's HTML

 Yesterday you practiced showing a `string` inside a Vue component's template using mustache syntax (`{{}}`).
 Today, we've seen that strings are not the only things you can insert on your HTML using this technique.